aflaxman/dp_2020_census/plugged_text.md

 In this step, the synthetic data is created from the noisy data by optimizing a quadratic objective subject to a system of linear equations and inequalities.
-The algorithm creates a variable for each histogram count and each aggregate statistic.
-It adds equations and inequalities to encode the requirements that (i) each count and aggregate statistic is non-negative, (ii) the invariants and inequalities are satisfied, (iii) the aggregate statistics are the sum of the corresponding histogram counts, and (iv) the statistics are consistent with the higher level synthetic data counts (i.e. the total number of people aged 18 and over summed across the counties in a state is equal to the number of people aged 18 and over in that state as reported by synthetic data set constructed in the previous phase).
-The optimization step finds a solution that satisfies these equations and has the property that the value of each variable is as close as possible to the corresponding noisy histogram count or noisy aggregate statistic.
+The algorithm creates a variable for each detailed histogram count and each aggregate statistic.
+It adds equations and inequalities to encode the requirements that (i) each count and aggregate statistic is non-negative, (ii) the invariants and inequalities are satisfied, (iii) the aggregate statistics are the sum of the corresponding detailed histogram counts, and (iv) the statistics are consistent with the higher level synthetic data counts (i.e. the total number of people aged 18 and over summed across the counties in a state is equal to the number of people aged 18 and over in that state as reported by synthetic data set constructed in the previous phase).
+The optimization step finds a solution that satisfies these equations and has the property that the value of each variable is as close as possible to the corresponding noisy detailed histogram count or noisy aggregate statistic.
 This is done in a way that favors closeness for the noisy values constructed by adding noise from a lower variance geometric distribution.
 The solution to this optimization is not necessarily integral, however, and TopDown uses a second optimization step to round fractional counts to integers.
-In this optimization, the linear equations and inequalities all correspond to those in the previous optimization, and the objective function is changed to minimize $(1 - 2(x_i - \lfloor x_i \rfloor)) z_i$, where each $x_i$ corresponds to a (potentially non-integer) detailed query count given in the synthetic data and $z_i$ is required to take an integer value of 0 or 1, where $z_i = 0$ implies $x_i$ should be rounded down and $z_i = 1$ implies that
-$x_i$ should be rounded up.

 TopDown options still to be selected
 ------------------------------------